pytorch/botorch/docs/overview.md

 the posterior may be implicit in the model and not easily described by a small set of parameters.

-botorch abstracts away from the particular form of the posterior by providing a simple `Posterior` API that only requires implementing an `rsample()` method for sampling from the posterior.
+BoTorch abstracts away from the particular form of the posterior by providing a simple `Posterior` API that only requires implementing an `rsample()` method for sampling from the posterior.
 For more details, please see [Posteriors](posteriors).